Big Build 13 Year Oldboy 5 6 Pictures

 Fish and Sun are two good friends who play all day together but the first day they meet, Fish is worried that Sun will never come back to play.
 But, the next day Sun returns!
 Adorable characters and a sweet friendship make this easy reader comic a great choice for beginning readers.

-Let's Go For a Drive
+Let's Go For a Drive by Mo Willems

 Gerald has the great idea of going for a drive!
 But first (and second and third), Piggie thinks of what they need to bring along.
 Silly fun about two best friends with big personalities.
 See ALL the Elephant and Piggie books.